Structures in higher-order quantum correlations due to non-spatial symmetries: Results

-Interestingly, some types of CTOCs can be related to rank-2 OTOCs under the T-transform, such as the CTOCs in Fig.~\ref{fig:W_CST}(e, f) transformed to rank-2 OTOCs in (g, h), respectively.
-In general, there are three different kinds of connections between OTOCs of different ranks as described below. \begin{enumerate} \item If a rank-$k$ OTOC contains {a sequence of} operators in the first forward (last backward) branch of time-contour but no operators in the last backward (first forward) branch, it will be transformed by time-reversal to a rank-$k$ OTOC with {the} sequence of operators in the first forward (last backward) branch {reversely ordered} and {no} operators in the last backward (first ward) branch.
-Examples are shown in Fig.~\ref{fig:W_CST}(a/b)~$\leftrightarrow$~(c/d) and in Fig.~\ref{fig:OTOC_TS}(b). \item If a rank-$k$ OTOC contains operators in both the first forward and the last backward branches of time-contour, it will be transformed by time-reversal to a rank-$(k+1)$ OTOC with no operators in {either} the first forward or the last backward branch.
-Examples are shown in Fig.~\ref{fig:W_CST}(e/f)$\rightarrow$(g/h) and in Fig.~\ref{fig:OTOC_TS}(c). \item If a rank-$k$ OTOC contains no operator in either the first forward or the last backward branch of time-contour, it will be transformed by time reversal to a rank-$(k-1)$ OTOC with operators in both the first forward and the last backward branches.
-Examples are shown in Fig.~\ref{fig:W_CST}(g/h)$\rightarrow$(e/f) and in Fig.~\ref{fig:OTOC_TS}(c). \end{enumerate}
+Interestingly, some types of CTOCs can be related to rank-2 OTOCs under the ${\mathcal T}$-transform.
+For example, the CTOCs in Fig.~\ref{fig:W_CST}(e, f) are transformed to rank-2 OTOCs in (g, h), respectively.
+In general, OTOCs of different ranks can be converted as described below. \begin{enumerate} \item If a rank-$k$ OTOC contains {a sequence of} operators in the first forward (last backward) branch of time-contour but no operators in the last backward (first forward) branch, it will be converted by time reversal to a rank-$k$ OTOC with {the} sequence of operators in the first forward (last backward) branch {reversely ordered} and {no} operators in the last backward (first forward) branch.
+Examples are shown in Fig.~\ref{fig:W_CST}(a/b)~$\leftrightarrow$~(c/d) for rank-1~$\stackrel{\rm T}{\Longleftrightarrow}$~rank-1 conversion and in Fig.~\ref{fig:OTOC_TS}(b) for rank-2~$\stackrel{\rm T}{\Longleftrightarrow}$~rank-2. \item If a rank-$k$ OTOC contains operators in both the first forward and the last backward branches of time-contour, it will be converted by time reversal to a rank-$\left(k+1\right)$ OTOC with no operators in {either} the first forward or the last backward branch, and vice versa.
+Examples are shown in Fig.~\ref{fig:W_CST}(e/f)$\leftrightarrow$(g/h) for rank-1~$\stackrel{\rm T}{\Longleftrightarrow}$~rank-2 and in Fig.~\ref{fig:OTOC_TS}(c) for rank-2~$\stackrel{\rm T}{\Longleftrightarrow}$~rank-3.